 This blog describes the setup and application of the USB2PPM for controlling a quadrocopter.

-Also for this application the source code is provided through the github repository Joystick-to-PPM.
+This application allows quite some level of customization.
+The source code is provided through the github repository Joystick2PPM.